There are many theories as to why Hillary Clinton lost the election.

 And she’s probably not a bad person by any stretch.
-Her biggest weakness was that she trapped herself into a “need to please” and “need to win”.
+Her biggest weakness was that she trapped herself in a “need to please” and “need to win”.

 She then swung like a pendulum from trying too hard to please -with all her fake smiles- to being strong -with the angry shouting-.

 That’s also where her nervousness and discomfort came from: it’s because she was not being herself, she was acting.

 And you’re always checking if your actions and beliefs are “good enough”.
-And when you’re afraid they’re not..
-You bulk.
-And lie.
-And sneak.
+And when you’re afraid they’re not… Your bulk.

-I feel that once she stepped into big time politics “stronger” often led Hillary to be more aggressive.
+I feel that once she stepped into big-time politics “stronger” often led Hillary to be more aggressive.

 Some people say indeed behind the curtains Hillary Clinton is warm and charming.

-Clinton Before Big Time Politics
+Clinton Before Big-Time Politics

-I base this analysis not only on looking at election time Clinton, but especially by comparing election time Clinton to old time Clinton.
+I base this analysis not only on looking at election-time Clinton but especially by comparing election-time Clinton to old-time Clinton.

-If you look at her old interviews you will notice she was much more natural and she came across as more genuine, like in this example.
+If you look at her old interviews, you will notice she was much more natural and came across as more genuine, like in this example.